mitaliyadav/ITCS-6190-Assignment-3/README.md

 * **Top 10 Largest Orders in February 2025**: Retrieve the highest-value orders from a specific month.
   <img width="2816" height="1107" alt="image" src="https://github.com/user-attachments/assets/038cadfa-33dc-478f-953d-fc9a716deb5e" />

+Explanation and Approach
+Approach: Athena acts as the Serverless Analytics Engine.
+Since the Glue Crawler has created a table definition over the processed/ data, Athena can execute standard SQL queries against the underlying S3 files.
+This step demonstrates the ability to gain business intelligence from the processed data.
+The specific queries cover common analytical patterns:

+Aggregation and Grouping (Total Sales, Monthly Revenue).

+Filtering and Ordering (Top 10 Largest Orders).

+KPI Calculation (AOV per Customer).

 ---